brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 analyze data from all 22 trials of stroke thrombectomy from this patient-centered perspective.

-When considering the predicted impact in a hypothetical new trial, we found a greater than 95% probability of a predictive positive impact across all types of stroke, but that there was substantial and clinically relevant divergence across stroke types in terms of projected absolute impact on patient-level outcomes.
-We performed number-needed-to-treat based simulation studies to portray this phenomenon in a way that can be easily applied to real-world risk communication.
+We found that the expected probability of functional independence for a hypothetical patient enrolled in the control arm of a new thrombectomy trial — the number we would quote as the one best estimate of this imaginary patient’s chances without treatment — varied considerably by stroke type, ranging from just 8% for a trial of large stroke, 20% for basilar occlusion, 26% for late-window, to 30% for small stroke in early window.

+The expected change in the probability of functional independence associated with assignment to the treatment arm of a new trial — the number we would quote as the one best estimate of how thrombectomy would impact a hypothetical patient’s probability of achieving functional independence — also showed considerable variation by stroke type, once again ranging from a relatively low 9% for large stroke, to more than double that for small (19%) and late window (18%), with basilar in the middle at 16%.

+The 95% intervals around each of these estimates represents the range of changes in probability due to thrombectomy that are consistent with the data and the model used to analyze it.
+Because we are working in a Bayesian framework, the interpretation of these intervals is straightforward — in a new trial of thrombectomy, the change in probability with treatment has a 95% probability of being within the stated interval.
+Since each of these intervals excludes zero and negative values, we can conclude that these estimates are “statistically significant.”
+Nonetheless, the width of the intervals shows that the data would be consistent with a wide range of possible observed effects in a new trial.

-We conclude that while thrombectomy is expected to have a substantial positive effect on the probability of functional independence in a new trial, this impact varies by stroke type, and the absolute probability of functional independence is still low, especially for large core stroke.
+We conclude that while thrombectomy is expected to have a substantial positive effect on the probability of functional independence in a new trial, this impact varies considerably by stroke type, and the absolute probability of functional independence with treatment is still low, especially for large core stroke.

 ## Comparison to other work

-Meta-analysis has traditionally been used to aggregate evidence from multiple clinical trials, carried out in similar but not identical contexts, in order to increase the precision of an estimate for an underlying but not-directly-observable quantity known as the average treatment effect.

-This approach is useful in contexts where there are multiple small studies with perhaps diverging results, or when the relevant clinical question is whether the observed results from a portfolio of trials reflect a real underlying pattern at all, as opposed to random variation.

-In the case of thrombectomy, however, we have arrived at a point where the relevant questions no longer have to do with whether we can confidently reject a null hypothesis of “no effect,” as the implausibility of such an hypothesis seems clear enough even before the application of advanced statistics.
-Instead, what we would like to know is what the results of the clinical trials imply for future patients, who by definition are treated outside of these trials.
-This requires a reorientation from a focus on using statistical tools to accurately describe what happened in the past (the average treatment effect) towards an approach where we consider what the data implies about the range of plausible outcomes for future patients.
+The approach to meta-analysis used here is different from the more traditional approach in three important respects.

+First, we ask a fundamentally different question.
+In traditional meta-analyses, what is estimated is the average treatment effect across existing trials.
+While this quantity is useful for describing what has happened in past trials, it is not directly applicable to what a new patient can expect to happen in the future.
+In comparison, in our framework we use past evidence to rigorously quantify what a hypothetical patient can expect with enrollment in a new trial.
+For real-world patients that resemble patients treated in past trials, treated in a hospital that resembles the hospitals in past trials, this estimate is highly relevant.
+For real-world patients that diverge significantly from past trial patients, or that are treated in a low-resource environment, the estimates are likely to be less accurate.
+We view this as a feature though, rather than a bug, since it leads directly into a discussion with patients about what makes their situation unique, and thus why we have more uncertainty about the outcome they can expect.

+Second, we emphasize the quantification of what a patient can actually expect without treatment.
+We find that this is a critically overlooked aspect of real-world risk communication.

+Third, we emphasize reporting treatment effect in absolute rather than relative terms.
+In figure 3, you can see that if we were to report the effect in relative terms, it could wrongly inflate expectations.

+Quantifying treatment effect in absolute terms also allows for a more nuanced understanding of how treatment effect varies for different stroke types, which you can see in figure 4.

 # Limitations

 Randomized trials as a guide to real-world outcomes.
+High uncertainty (but our model is a much more severe test).
 Simplified model.
 Lack of patient-level data.
 No systematic review.

 # Conclusions